 The Counseling Department is responsible for coordinating Cedar Tree Academy's bullying prevention efforts.
-All questions, comments and concerns about the bullying policy and Cedar Tree Academy prevention efforts should be able to be directed to Shevon Baptiste at sbaptiste@cedartree-dc.org for bullying prevention efforts or Jessica Lewis jlewis@cedartree-dc.org for policy information.
+All questions, comments and concerns about the bullying policy and Cedar Tree Academy prevention efforts should be directed to the school counselor at ctamail@cedartree-dc.org for bullying prevention efforts or policy information.